guerzon/guerzon/README.md

 ## hello! 👋

-My name is **Lester**, a Linux sysadmin passionate about open source, Ansible, and Kubernetes.
+My name is **Lester**, a Linux platform engineer passionate about Kubernetes, OSS, and Ansible.

 I love reading books and also teach myself languages (currently Spanish and German) and cybersecurity for fun!
-At work, I'm an IT Backend Specialist (i.e. Linux SaaS and cloud systems engineer) at [censhare GmbH](https://censhare.com).
+At work, I'm an IT Backend Specialist (i.e. Linux SaaS and cloud systems engineering) at [censhare GmbH](https://censhare.com).

 ### 👨‍💻 my core competencies